ptenbrock/weiss_gripper_ieg76/README.md

  3. Launch the application *Device Configurator*

 ###Configuration
-The gripper provides 4 gripping configurations.
-The linux driver uses the first configuration *Griff 0*.
+The gripper provides 4 grasping configurations.
+The linux driver uses by default the first configuration *Griff 0* but the others can also be used.
 To configure it click on the button "Parameter" and edit the values for *Griff 0*.

 1. Launch the application *Device Configurator*
 2. Select the port allocated for the device